WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 ##### Create Host Project Directory <a id="InstallingCreateHostProjectDirectory"></a>
 Most likely, ```dlw``` <a href="#ConceptsProject">Projects</a>, which consist of source artifacts to construct <a href="#ConceptsComponent">Component(s)</a>, will reside in the host's more "permanent" file system.
 Although Projects can be encapsulated within a container running the ```dlw``` or stored in an associated [Docker&reg; Data Volume](http://docs.docker.com/userguide/dockervolumes/), at this time, it just feels "safer" for Projects to exist within a "traditional" file system, as opposed to a cellular one.
 Given this guidance, create a subdirectory to group one or more Projects within it.
 Mounting this directory into the ```dlw``` container will omit the group directory name from the running ```dlw``` container, however, its contents will be accessible.

 Accessing host directories from a container's environment may elicit file permission errors due to differences between a container process' Linux [DAC](https://en.wikipedia.org/wiki/Discretionary_access_control) and the host system's own file security scheme.
 The ```dlw``` image supports typical DAC security as explained [here](http://www.linuxsecurity.com/docs/SecurityAdminGuide/SecurityAdminGuide-8.html) supplying only a user's owner, primary group, and secondary group memberships to the host OS when determining access to host mounted files.
 Therefore, when running a container derived from the ```dlw``` image, the UID, primary GID, and secondary GIDs of the ```dlw``` container account (also called ```dlw```) should mimic the values associated to the current host account used as your development account.  ```dlwRun.sh``` default behavior aligns the container account's UID and GIDs to assume the values specified by the host account that initiated the ```dlwRun.sh``` script.  ```dlwRun.sh``` additionally supports directly providing UID and GID values.
 Please view its options via ```dlwRun.sh -h```.
-You may wish to visit the Docker&reg: Forum thread [Hot to mount local directories as a non-root user in a container](https://forums.docker.com/t/hot-to-mount-local-directories-as-a-non-root-user-in-a-container/1789/2) for a more in-depth explanation of container process security.
+You may wish to visit the Docker&reg; Forum thread [Hot to mount local directories as a non-root user in a container](https://forums.docker.com/t/hot-to-mount-local-directories-as-a-non-root-user-in-a-container/1789/2) for a more in-depth explanation of container process security.

 #### Installing: Sample Project & Testing